DaAlbrecht/thesis-TEKO/content/Implementation.typ

 caption: [IntoResponse implementations]
 )

-For example tuples of size 0 to 16 where the first element implements the `StatusCode` and just like before the last element implements the `IntoResponse` trait while the other elements implement the `IntoResponseParts` trait.
+For example, tuples of size 0 to 16 where the first element implements the `StatusCode` and just like before, the last element implements the `IntoResponse` trait while the other elements implement the `IntoResponseParts` trait.